SonderJ/VPC_gen2_test/README.md

 Actually I don't remember that I really needed the CLI to just execute an existing Terraform templates with Schematics and Github.

 Only if you want to change something in the terraform-files you might need to pull some information out of the IBM Cloud.
-For example I changed the [terraform-file](./vpc.tf) which is actually based on the sample code of the [Getting started with Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-getting-started) guide to provision on a Gen2 based VPC instead of Gen1. in Gen2 the image names are slightly different (I wouldn't mind but Terraform does ::-):) so I had to change the image name in the
+For example I changed the [terraform-file](./vpc.tf) which is actually based on the sample code of the [Getting started with Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-getting-started) guide to provision on a Gen2 based VPC instead of Gen1. in Gen2 the image names are slightly different (I wouldn't mind but Terraform does :wink: ) so I had to change the image name in the

 ```terraform
 data ibm_is_image "os" {